 Market researcher and psychophysicist Howard Markowitz first coined the term ‘bliss point’ when working to improve the palatability of foods for the US Military in the 1950s.

-Moskowitz went on to work for Cadbury Schweppes, Campbells Soup, General Foods, Kraft and PepsiCo and other big food companies to maximise the dopamine response to food and hence profit.
+Moskowitz went on to work for Cadbury Schweppes, Campbell Soup, General Foods, Kraft, PepsiCo and other big food companies to maximise the dopamine response to food and, hence, profit.

 Creating processed foods optimised to our multiple bliss points has become standard practice in the food industry to get more ‘stomach share’ and profit for shareholders.